-As we have seen, for Križ (2016), instead of a clear semantic border, a truth-value gap divides the worlds in which a sentence with a definite plural is true from those in which it is false.
+As we have seen, for Križ 2016, a truth-value gap divides the worlds in which a sentence with a definite plural is true from those in which it is false.
 At the worlds in this gap, the plurality in question is mixed with respect to the property ascribed to it.
 We have claimed that donkey sentences likewise lack a clear border between true and false scenarios.
 Let us now make this claim more precise by assuming that donkey sentences have truth-value gaps at worlds that correspond to mixed scenarios.
-Then we can apply the theory in Križ (2016) straightforwardly.
-Suppose the semantics assigns sentence (4), repeated here, the truth and falsity conditions below:
+Then we can apply the theory in Križ 2016 straightforwardly.
+Suppose the semantics assigns sentence (4), repeated here, the following truth and falsity conditions:

-(9) Every man who owns a donkey beats it.

-- = (4) - a. true iff every donkey-owner beats every donkey he owns; - b. false iff at least one donkey-owner does not beat any donkey he owns; - c. neither in all other cases, in particular, if every donkey-owner beats exactly one donkey and one of them owns a donkey he does not beat.
+- (9) Every man who owns a donkey beats it. - a. true iff every donkey-owner beats every donkey he owns; - b. false iff at least one donkey-owner does not beat any donkey he owns; - c. neither otherwise; in particular, if every donkey-owner beats exactly one donkey and someone owns a donkey he does not beat.

 We will present a theory that delivers exactly these truth and falsity conditions in Section 5.
 For the purpose of exposition, though, pretend that there are only three possible worlds.
 Let w{true} be a world where (9a) holds, w{false} one where (9b) holds, and w{mixed} one where (9c) holds.
-Assume that the Current Issue in scenario (6) is whether every farmer follows the recommendation to beat at least one donkey.
-Then $w{true} \approx_I w{mixed}$.
-Hence (4) is interpreted as $\{w{true}, w{mixed}\}$; this is a heterogeneous \exists -reading.
-If we change the scenario so that the recommendation is to beat all one's donkeys, w{mixed} and w{false} are now equivalent to each other, but not to w{true} .
+Assume that the QUD in scenario (6) is whether every farmer follows the recommendation to beat at least one donkey.
+Then $w{true} \approx w{mixed}$.
+Hence (4) is interpreted as { w{true}, w{mixed} }; this is a heterogeneous \exists -reading.4 If we change the scenario so that the recommendation is to beat all of one's donkeys, w{mixed} and w{false} are now equivalent to each other, but not to w{true} .
 This time, (4) is not true enough at w{mixed} .
-It is pragmatically interpreted as $\{w{true}\}$.
-Since this proposition does not contain w{mixed} , sentence (4) receives a homogeneous reading; and since at w{true} , every donkey-owner beats all of his donkeys, this is a \forall -reading.
+It is therefore pragmatically interpreted as $\{w{true}\}$.
+Since this proposition does not contain w{mixed} , sentence (4) receives a homogeneous reading; and since at w true, every donkey-owner beats all of his donkeys, this is a \forall -reading.
 Thus, this theory predicts that the pragmatic interpretation of (4) can be paraphrased roughly as Things are equivalent to the way they would be if every man who owns a donkey beat all of his donkeys, except that this paraphrase suggests that not every donkey owner actually beats all of his donkeys.
 For this paraphrase to make sense, the contribution of equivalent needs to be captured.
-This is precisely the role of our equivalence relation \approx_I .
+This is precisely the role of the equivalence relation \approx induced by the QUD.